 Barr Lake Banding Station Field Trip

-Every year thousands of birds stop to rest and eat at Barr Lake during their migratory journey.
-Spend a morning with a Rocky Mountain Bird Observatory bird-bander at Barr Lake State Park, and your students will get an "up-close and personal" experience with nature while they watch a wildlife biologist place a band on migrating birds captured harmlessly in mist nets.
+Every spring and fall, thousands of birds stop to rest and eat at Barr Lake during their migratory journey.
+Spend a morning with a Rocky Mountain Bird Observatory bird bander at Barr Lake State Park.
+Your students will get an "up-close and personal" experience with nature while they watch a wildlife biologist place a band on migrating birds captured harmlessly in mist nets.
 Students will also participate in other migration-related activities and observe wildlife on a hike along Barr Lake.
 The fee for this field trip includes a follow-up classroom program.

 Recommended Grade Levels: 3-8

-Students will graph and analyze migratory data from four birds banded at our Barr Lake Banding Station.
+Students will graph and analyze migratory data from four birds banded at the Barr Lake Banding Station.
 They will then use critical thinking skills to determine the factors that drive bird migration.